automl/SMAC3/doc/options.rst

 parameters to be optimized and their default values.
 In the examples-folder you can find several examples for PCS-files.
 Generally, the format is:

+To define parameters and their ranges, the following format is supported:

 .. code-block:: bash

         parameter_name categorical {value_1, ..., value_N} [default value]